 By pledging to keep their sidewalk and nearby fire hydrants clear all winter and pairing awesome people with shovels to an adopted intersection in their neighborhood or near their workplace, this project is about neighbors helping neighbors keep moving during our coldest months.

-The City is improving its efforts to clear sidewalks in a timely fashion.
+The region is improving its efforts to clear sidewalks in a timely fashion.
 Unfortunately, despite improved sidewalk clearing, intersection curb cuts often become barricades when the street plow comes by after the sidewalk plow.
-This makes the intersection impassable for people like Jeanne who uses a wheelchair.
-The Great TC Shovel Experiment aims to keep all residents and visitors to Traverse City walking during our coldest months.
-Especially those who rely on a clear sidewalk network for transportation – like kids walking to school!
+This makes the intersection impassable for people like Jeanne who use a wheelchair.

 How does it work?

 - Pledge below to keep your residential or business sidewalk and/or fire hydrant clear.

 - If able, adopt an intersection, a pedestrian bridge, bus stop, and/or fire hydrant near your home or workplace.